Creating a WordPress website with a MySQL® database cluster using the management console

 Click Create VM.

-It may take a few minutes to create a VM.
+It may take a few minutes to create the VM.
 When the VM status changes to RUNNING

-Once created, the VM is assigned an IP address and a host name (FQDN).
+Once created, the VM is assigned a public IP address and a host name (FQDN).
 This data can be used for SSH access.

 Create a MySQL® DB cluster